wuvixx/FSND/projects/02_trivia_api/starter/backend/README.md

 ### POST /questions
 **General:**
 * Submits a new question, returns success value, and the id of the submitted question.
-* Expects JSON data containing the question, answer, category id and difficulty id.<br><a/>
+* Expects JSON data containing the question, answer, category id and difficulty id.<br><br>
 **Sample:** `curl -X POST -H "Content-Type: application/json" \
 -d '{"question": "How are you?", "answer": "I am okay", "category": "1", "difficulty": "1"}' \
 http://127.0.0.1:5000/questions`